 You can vote to add your voice in support of banning nuclear weapons via the Red Cross.

 Flame of Peace

 The flame of peace has a significant symbolism in Japan as well as many western countries where an eternal flame burns at many cenotaphs.
-The source of the flame in the Peace park is from the Kiezu-no-Reikado temple hall high on Mt Misen where it’s burned for 1200 years since the time of Kobo Daishi.
+The source of the flame in the Peace Park is from the Kiezu-no-Reikado temple hall high on Mt Misen where it’s burned for 1200 years since the time of Kobo Daishi.
 You can read more about its origin in this post about Mt Misen on the beautiful Miyajima Island.
 If you have time while staying in Hiroshima you might add Miyajima Island to your itinerary.
 It’s both a beautiful and interesting place to visit.

 The Memorial Cenotaph

-The Cenotaph is constructed in an arch shape towards the middle of the park between the A bomb dome and the Peace Memorial Museum.
+The Cenotaph is constructed in an arch shape towards the middle of the park between the A-bomb dome and the Peace Memorial Museum.
 A cenotaph is a monument that recognises and honours those whose remains are in another location, in this case the shape is representative of a shelter or protection for those that died.
 In traditional Shinto style a vault lies underneath containing a list of the names of those who died.

 The epitaph is written in formal Japanese and has caused some division and controversy over the years.
-Several times right wing Japanese citizens have defacing the cenotaph in protest.
+Several times right-wing Japanese citizens have defaced the cenotaph in protest.
 The debate is over the use of an ambiguous pronoun that can mean either ‘we’ or ‘they’ in this context.
 Today, reading the words engraved most would understand ‘we’ to be an inclusive pronoun, hoping that all citizens and leaders of the world have learned from the errors of the war on all sides.
 That was certainly the intention of Japans government of the time, they even erected an additional sign explaining it.